opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ---

-## Local weight or TAO Equiv (τ_in x α/α_out)
+## Local weight or TAO Equiv

 A hotkey's stake, i.e., [stake(α)](#staking), represents subnet-specific stake.
-As a result, a [hotkey's stake share](#hotkeys-stake-share-α--α_out) can only represent the validator's staking power **within the subnet**.
-Moreover, a dTAO token of a subnet is not fungible with a dTAO token of another subnet.
+As a result, a [hotkey's stake share](#hotkeys-stake-share) can only represent the validator's staking power **within the subnet**.
+Moreover, an $\alpha$ token of a subnet is not fungible with an $\alpha$ token of another subnet.
 For this very reason, when a hotkey is validating in multiple subnets, the hotkey's stake share in one subnet cannot be simply added to the same hotkey's stake share in a different subnet.

 This is where the TAO-equivalent value of the hotkeys stake share (α / α_out) comes into play.
 As we saw in the [Staking](#staking) section, any TAO staked into a subnet is added to the TAO reserves of the subnet pool, i.e., added to  τ_in.
 Similarly any TAO unstaked from a subnet is removed from the TAO reserves of the subnet pool.
 As a consequence, τ_in reserve represents the total voting power of the subnet as a whole.
 Hence,